wtcoin/docs-1/source/index.html.md

 We do rate-limit our free tier, with or without a token (though tokens are required for Confidence lookups, WebHooks/Sockets, Payments, and any **POST** or **DELETE** calls):

 - Classic requests, up to 3 requests/sec and 200 requests/hr
-- WebHooks and WebSockets, up to 200 requests/hr
+- WebHooks and WebSockets, up to 200 requests sent to your servers/hr
 - WebHooks and Payments, up to 200 stored on our servers
 - Confidence lookups, up to 15 requests/hour

+The hourly rate limits reset on the top of the hour UTC.
+For example, if you're under the free tier, and you have used 200 regular requests by 03:58 UTC, you'll hit a rate limit until it resets at 04:00 UTC.

 <aside class="warning">
 If you exceed these limits, your requests will return an HTTP Status Code 429!